Text Size

 Advertising Business

-In the advertising market for sectors other than pachinko parlor advertisements, demand for advertising for fitness facilities and housing-related sectors remained strong.
+Meanwhile, in the advertising market for sectors other than pachinko parlor advertisements, demand for advertising in the mainstay fitness facilities and housing-related sectors remained strong.

-In this environment, the Group more aggressively pursued new customer acquisition in sectors where advertising demand is expected to grow.
+In this environment, the Group actively pursued new customer acquisition in the mainstay pachinko parlor advertising field as well as in sectors where advertising demand is expected to grow.

 Real Estate Business

-In the consolidated fiscal year under review, in addition to rental income from land in Kashiwa City, Chiba Prefecture owned by consolidated subsidiary Land Support Inc., commission income of 2 million yen was recorded in connection with the transfer of lease brokerage properties.
+In the consolidated fiscal year under review, there was leasing income from land in Kashiwa City, Chiba Prefecture owned by consolidated subsidiary Land Support Inc. and 17 million yen in commission income for the brokerage of a pachinko parlor site.

 Others

-In the consolidated fiscal year under review, the camper rental business and other activities resulted in net sales of 10 million yen (down 7.4% YoY) and segment loss of 1 million yen (0-million-yen loss in the same period of the previous fiscal year).
+In the consolidated fiscal year under review, the camper rental business and other activities resulted in net sales of 7 million yen (down 23.4% YoY) and segment loss of 5 million yen (1 million yen loss in the same period of the previous fiscal year).

 Medium to Long-term Management Strategies